phansch/philhansch.net/_posts/2017-09-10-testing-jekyll-websites-with-html-proofer.md

 Using `rake html_proofer` it builds the site and runs HTMLProofer with the given options on the Jekyll output.
 You can check the Travis CI integration in [`script/ci.rb`](https://github.com/phansch/phansch.github.com/blob/master/script/ci.rb) and [`.travis.yml`](https://github.com/phansch/phansch.github.com/blob/master/.travis.yml).

-If you run into SSL issues with HTMLProofer, you may have to [install](https://github.com/typhoeus/typhoeus/issues/568) `libcurl4-openssl-dev` on travis.
+If you run into SSL issues with HTMLProofer, you may have to [install](https://github.com/typhoeus/typhoeus/issues/568) `libcurl4-openssl-dev` on Travis.

 The last thing I did, was to fix the links, as it was the least compelling part of the task.
 There are many reasons why a link may be broken and almost each cause can be handled differently.